 Division of Family Planning

 Our division provides complete family planning services including contraceptive counseling, pregnancy options counseling, miscarriage management care, and abortion.
-Our staff of registered nurses, nurse practitioners, and physicians are all trained and highly specialized in the area of contraception and options counseling.
+Our staff are all trained and highly specialized in the area of contraception and options counseling.
 Our abortion options include medication, outpatient surgical, and induction services.
-We offer the most up-to-date contraception options including intrauterine devices, hormonal implants, and permanent contraception, and are able to take care of patients with medical complications and special needs.
+We offer the most up-to-date contraception options including intrauterine devices, hormonal implants, and permanent contraception, and specialized in caring for patients with complex medical needs.

-The Gynecologic Procedure Unit is an outpatient surgical suite that enables us to provide efficient, safe, and compassionate care in a private setting with well-trained and supportive staff members.
+The Gynecologic Procedure Unit is an ambulatory procedure space that enables us to provide efficient, safe, and compassionate care in a private setting with well-trained and supportive staff members.
 The unit is available for other minor gynecologic procedures including complicated IUD insertion and removal, operative hysteroscopy, and other minor procedures requiring sedation.